-- The question paper shall consist of 2 parts. - Part A (20 marks) Five Short answer questions of 4 marks each.
+- Part A (20 marks) Ten Short answer questions of 2 marks each.
 All questions are compulsory.
 There should be at least one question from each module and not more than two questions from any module. - Part B (80 Marks) Candidates have to answer one full question (question may contain subdivisions), out of the two from each module.
-Each question carries 20 marks. - Note: The question paper shall contain at least 50% analytical/problem solving questions.
+Each question carries 20 marks.